CS2103AUG2016-T13-C1/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

-2a.
+3a.
 Task was already set as complete.

-> 2a1.
+> 3a1.
 System notifies user that the task was already set as complete.

-2b.
+3b.
 Specified task index is invalid

-> 2b1.
+> 3b1.
 System notifies user that the task index provided is invalid.

-#### Use case: Delete
+#### Use case: Delete task

 **MSS**

-1. The user requests to list tasks or find a specific task
+1. User requests to list tasks or find tasks.
 2. System displays list of tasks.
-3. User requests to delete one of there tasks.
+3. User requests to delete a task in the list.
-4. User is notified that the task was deleted<br>
+4. System notifies user that the task was deleted.<br>
 Use case ends.

 **Extensions**

-2a.
-The task doesn't exist
+3a.
+Task does not exist

-> 2a1.The user is notified that the task was not found
+> 3a1.
+System notifies user that the task was not found.

+3b.
+Specified task index is invalid

+> 3b1.
+System notifies user that the task index provided is invalid.

-#### Use case: Find
+#### Use case: Find tasks

 **MSS**

 1. User requests to find a task.
-2. We display a list of tasks that match given keywords<br>
+2. System displays a list of tasks that match given keywords.<br>
 Use case ends.

 **Extensions**

 1a.
 No match found

 > 1a1.
-We notify the user that there was no match found
+System displays an empty list.

-#### Use case: Edit
+#### Use case: Edit task

 **MSS**

-1. User requests to list tasks
+1. User requests to list tasks or find tasks.
-2. System lists all tasks
+2. System displays list of tasks.
-3. User requests to edit one of these tasks
+3. User requests to edit a task in the list.
-4. System display the requested task
+4. System updates the displayed list.<br>
-4. We copy the task in the prompt
-5. The user is allowed to modify it<br>
 Use case ends.

 **Extensions**

 3a.
-The task doesn’t exist
+Task does not exist

 > 3a1.
-The user is notified that the task was not found
+System notifies user that the task was not found.

+3b.
+Specified task index is invalid

+> 3b1.
+System notifies user that the task index provided is invalid.

-#### Use case: List
+#### Use case: List tasks

 **MSS**

 1. User requests to list tasks due today.
-2. System displays list of tasks due today.
+2. System displays list of tasks due today.<br>
 Use case ends.

 1a.
 User requests to list all tasks.